ahmedmq/app-modernisation-strangler-fig-demo/README.md

 # Application Modernisation using Strangler Fig Pattern

-This repo contains a step-by-step tutorial on implementing a strangler fig pattern to decompose a legacy monolith into microservices and deploying to Kubernetes.
+This repo contains a step-by-step tutorial on implementing a strangler fig pattern using CDC (Change Data Capture) to decompose a legacy monolith into microservices and deploying to Kubernetes.

 See Git tags for step-by-step progress of modernisation of the application in scope.
 Clone this repository and run the below command from the root of the project folder: